 High Land Beekeeping Club

-The High Land Beekeeping Club is one of the newer beekeeping organizations in Colorado, established several years ago and located in the Southwest Denver area.
-It’s membership is made-up primarily of newer recreational beekeepers associated with the aerospace and military sectors within the greater Denver area.
-It’s membership seems to be increasing along lines of alternative and non-military related members in recent years.
+The High Land Beekeeping Club has been one of the newer beekeeping organizations in Colorado, established several years ago and located in the Southwest Denver area.
+Its membership is made-up primarily of newer recreational beekeepers associated with the aerospace and military sectors within the greater Denver area.
+Its membership seems to be increasing along lines of alternative and non-military related interests in recent years.
+Highland Beekeeping has served as a spin-off organization for many of the new and alternatively-directed beekeeping clubs that have sprung-up in recent years.

 Denver Beekeepers Association

-Denver Beekeepers Association (DenverBee) is one of the newest organizations in Colorado which developed out of beekeepers passing ordinances to allow keeping bees in the Denver metropolitan area.
-It is one of..if not the most active group scheduling beekeeping speakers from all parts of the beekeeping spectrum to speak to Colorado beekeepers.
+Denver Beekeepers Association (DenverBee) is one of the newer organizations in Colorado which developed out of beekeepers passing ordinances to allow keeping bees in the Denver metropolitan area.
+It is one of the more active groups scheduling beekeeping speakers to speak to Colorado beekeepers.

 Honeybee Research Links